ramrabadi/Self-guided-College-Tour/docs/deployment.md

 - Add a title and description of the app
 - Add Screen-shots of the application in use
 - Determine Rating of the app (age rating)
-- Select the category the app falls under, in this case mostlikley "navigation"
+- Select the category the app falls under, in this case mostlikley "Navigation"
 - Add Privacy policy rules
 - Upload APK file that you have already built